ESP8266 NodeMCU: Getting Started with InfluxDB

 Now, you can visualize your data.
 Start by selecting the bucket you want.
 Then, we need to add filters to select our data.
 Select the wifi_status under the _measurement field, your SSID under the SSID tag (in this case we just have one SSID, but if we add multiple SSIDs, we could filter the data easily because we added the SSID as a tag).
 Finally, select the field tag (rrsi) and device (ESP8266).

 This will display your data in your chosen format.
-In the upper left corner, you can select different ways to visualize the data.
+Select the GRAPH option.

 Wrapping Up